If you would like more information or would like to change your cookie preferences, please visit our cookies page.

-The Diploma for Financial Advisers (DipFA®) is a QCF* Level 4 qualification.
+The Diploma for Financial Advisers (DipFA®) 501/0114/6 is a QCF* Level 4 qualification.
 It is a high quality, cost-effective, FCA-approved programme that meets the qualification standard required of anyone wishing to work as a financial adviser.

-The DipFA® meets the FSA’s Retail Distribution Review (RDR) qualification requirement for independent retail financial services advice and provides a practically oriented and cost-effective approach to study and assessment.
+The DipFA® meets the FCA's Retail Distribution Review (RDR) qualification requirement for independent retail financial services advice and provides a practically oriented and cost-effective approach to study and assessment.
 The DipFA® is a benchmark qualification that meets the standards required for those giving professional advice on retail investment products.

 DipFA® consists of two mandatory units:

 The unit explores the environment within which the financial services industry operates and the key components and interrelationships of the financial system.
-The unit focuses on the principles underpinning the regulatory framework and the implications for the financial advice process, and develops the learners' understanding of the importance of the concept of risk with specific focus on how risks relate to institutions and individuals.
+The unit focuses on the principles underpinning the regulatory framework and the implications for the financial advice process, and develops learners' understanding of the importance of the concept of risk with specific focus on how risks relate to institutions and individuals.
 The unit also focuses on the legal concepts relevant to financial advice and the interplay between regulation and legislation.
 The unit examines the FCA's approach to ethical and unethical behaviors and develops students' understanding of the Code of Ethics.
 Finally, the unit introduces the concept of the skills required to advise clients.

 The unit concentrates on products, services and legislation that inform the financial planning and advice process.
 The unit focuses on the principles and theories that underpin investment, retirement planning and protection, and considers the interrelationships of these topic areas.
 The unit also develops the students' understanding of the importance of consumer oriented communication and ethical behaviors through the practical application of financial planning knowledge and skills through the financial advice process.

-FSRE has one objective test comprising of 100 multiple choice questions.
+FSRE has one objective test comprising of 100 multiple-choice questions.

+To pass this unit you must achieve a minimum of 70%.
 The FSRE objective test is available at over 150 Pearson VUE test centres nationwide with the result provided on the day.